 He keeps on eating, his face as red as fury, his teeth as black as death.

 The bride picks up a napkin from the table and carefully, caringly, wipes droplets of herself from his chin.
 She wonders when he will stop, when he’ll finally have had his fill.

 She wonders, too, whether to take her heart out of his hands.
 Take it back and put it back and keep it for herself.

-1. Written August 2016
+1. Written between August and November 2016

 If you like what you've read here please consider subscribing to our patreon